microsoft/onnxruntime-extensions/README.md

 ## What's ONNXRuntime-Extensions

 Introduction: ONNXRuntime-Extensions is a library that extends the capability of the ONNX models and inference with ONNX Runtime, via ONNXRuntime Custom Operator ABIs.
-It includes a set of [ONNXRuntime Custom Operator](https://onnxruntime.ai/docs/reference/operators/add-custom-op.html) to support the common pre and post processing operators for vision, text, and nlp models.
-And it supports multiple languages and platforms, like Python on Windows/Linux/MacOS, some mobile platforms like Android and iOS, and Web-Assembly etc. The basic workflow is to enhance a ONNX model firstly and then do the model inference with ONNXRuntime and ONNXRuntime-Extensions package.
+It includes a set of [ONNXRuntime Custom Operator](https://onnxruntime.ai/docs/reference/operators/add-custom-op.html) to support the common pre- and post-processing operators for vision, text, and nlp models.
+And it supports multiple languages and platforms, like Python on Windows/Linux/macOS, some mobile platforms like Android and iOS, and Web-Assembly etc. The basic workflow is to enhance a ONNX model firstly and then do the model inference with ONNXRuntime and ONNXRuntime-Extensions package.

 <table>
 <tr>
 <td>⚠️</td>
 <td>
-<strong>NOTE:</strong> most ONNXRuntime-Extensions packages are in <strong><em>active development</em></strong> and most of package requies [building from source](./docs/development.md). the package information will be updated here if it is published.
+<strong>NOTE:</strong> most ONNXRuntime-Extensions packages are in <strong><em>active development</em></strong> and most packages require building from source.
+The package information will be updated here if it is published.
 </td>
 </tr>
 </table>

 ## Quickstart with the experimental Python package

-#### <strong>Windows users</strong>
+#### <strong>on Windows</strong>
 ```bash
 pip install --extra-index-url https://aiinfra.pkgs.visualstudio.com/PublicPackages/_packaging/ORT-Nightly/pypi/simple/ onnxruntime-extensions
 ```
-#### <strong>Linux and MacOS users</strong>
+#### <strong>on Linux/macOS</strong>
 the packages are not ready yet, so it could be installed from source.
 Please make sure the compiler toolkit like gcc(later than g++ 8.0) or clang, and the tool <strong>cmake</strong> are installed before the following command
 ```bash
 python -m pip install git+https://github.com/microsoft/onnxruntime-extensions.git